ayabsd/exomind/README.md

 ## Architecture

 The MVVM pattern is a pattern derived from the MVP pattern defined by Martin Fowler in the 1990s.
 The MVVM (Model-View-ViewModel) pattern helps to completely separate the business and presentation logic from the UI, and the business logic and UI can be clearly separated for easier testing and easier maintenance.
-Let’s take a look at View, ViewModel and Model.

 ## Screenshot